 What items did you invest in and where did you save the most?

 We invested most in the appliances like the oven and new refrigerators.
 Those things needed to be new – most older models were way too big for the tiny kitchen.
 We saved money on just about everything else.
 We’re both pretty good at sniffing out a bargain, and we did all the manual labor ourselves.
-I painted every square inch of the house, and a company like these electrical repair services took care of all the new electrical, lighting, plumbing, and their corresponding fixtures.
+I painted every square inch of the house, and a company like these electrical repair services took care of all the new electrical, lighting, and their corresponding fixtures.
 We didn’t want to mess with the plumbing, so we found a professional at this website to help us.